sillsdev/khmer-character-specification/specification.md

 </table>

-Another special case for ប is that even though its consonant quality is /ɓ/, it would be realized as /p/ when it precedes subscript ្រ in a cluster, i.e. ប្រៃ ‘salty’ is pronounced as /praj/ not /ɓraj/.
+Another special case for ប is that even though its consonant quality is /ɓ/, it would be realized as /p/ when it precedes a subscript in an initial cluster, i.e. ្រ as in ប្រៃ (ប ្រ ៃ) ‘salty’ is pronounced as /praj/ not /ɓraj/.
+In cases like this, Muusikatoan is not required to be placed on ប /ɓ/.

 ##### 5.3.1.4.
 Special Treatment of Consonant Shifters <a name="SpecialTreatmentofConsonantShifters"></a>

-According to the spelling convention (Khin 2017:44), Muusikatoan or Triisap has to be turned into a glyph that looks like ុ when there is a vowel on top of the base consonant (a.k.a.
+According to the spelling convention (Khin 2017:44), Muusikatoan or Triisap has to be turned into a glyph that looks like ុ (not to be confused with U+17BB) when there is a vowel on top of the base consonant (a.k.a.
 Above Vowels).
 Khin (ibid) does not give a list of these vowels, but other scholars do include them.
 The ុ is not U+17BB, but it is a rendering version of the consonant shifter.
 Um & Seng (2012:52) and Kul (2008:28-31) state that ិ (U+17B7), ី (U+17B8), ឹ (U+17B9), ឺ (U+17BA), ើ (U+17BE) and ាំ (U+17B6 U+17C6) are the Above Vowels that fall into this special case.

 Kul (ibid) and Nuon (1954:វសហ) describes a few exceptional cases of when Shifters should or should not turn into the character that looks like ុ.

 *   One caveat is that when Triisap is attached to ប and they followed by one of the Above Vowels mentioned above, Triisap does not change its orthographic realization to ុ.
 It should stay the same.
-If changing, it would get confused with Muusikatoan.
+If changing, it would be confused with Muusikatoan.

 <table width="80%">
 <tr>